Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

     {OS(OS_WNUM,     LT_NUM,      MOD_BIT(KC_LGUI), _NUMROW  )},
 };
 ```
-<img src="png/OSoS 13.png" width="1100">

 On my navigation layer, I have `OS_WINM`, a OSoS layer key to activate my windows-management layer.
 I access the nav layer with `LT_NAV`, a thumb layer-tap key which is also used to hold the OSoS.

-This way:
+<img src="png/OSoS 13.png" width="1100">

 - To access the windows-management layer, I press `LT_NAV` then `OS_WINM`.
 - I can release `OS_WINM` at any time, it doesn’t matter.
-- To trigger the one-shot behavior, I release `LT_NAV` within the One-Shot Term.
-It deactivates the navigation layer.
-The windows‑management layer remains active until the next keypress.
+- To trigger the one shot behavior, I release `LT_NAV` within the One Shot Term.
+This deactivates the navigation layer.
+The windows‑management layer remains active until the next keypress, after which it’s deactivated.
 - To stay longer on the windows-management layer, I continue to hold `LT_NAV`.
-Releasing `LT_NAV` deactivates the navigation and the windows‑management layers.
+Releasing `LT_NAV` deactivates both the navigation and the windows‑management layers.

-It’s possible to go back and forth between a secondary and a tertiary layer by placing the same OSoS layer key at the same spot on both layers.
+It’s possible to go back and forth between a secondary and a tertiary layer by placing the same OSoS layer key at the same position on both layers.
 Pressing this key on the tertiary layer cancels the OSoS, thereby deactivating the associated layer.
 If `LT_NAV` is still held, this brings you back to the navigation layer.

 &nbsp;</br>
 ## Other customization options

-When I developped One-Shots on Steroids, I spent a lot of time determining whether modifier keys, layer-changer keys, one-shot keys (vanilla or OSoS) should “consume” a one-shot on steroids.
-The default setting should be suitable for the vast majority of use cases.
+When I developped One Shots on Steroids, I spent a lot of time determining whether modifier keys, layer-changer keys, one shot keys (vanilla or OSoS) should “consume” a one shot on steroids.
+The default setting should suit most use cases.
 However, there is an exception: if you use an OSoS layer key to access OSoS modifier keys as Callum modifiers, add the following to your `config.h`:
 ```c
 #define OSM_SHOULD_LEAVE_OSL_LAYER
 ```